MinecraftManager/.github/profile/README.md

 # McManager

-Minecraft Manager is a tool to manage multiple Minecraft servers, based on Docker.
+Minecraft Manager is a tool to manage multiple and setup Minecraft servers, based on Docker.

 As of now, McManager (short for MinecraftManager) is in **active** development